 So we drove then to point 29, Via Degli Zaffari.

-We parked the car and walked towards the sea on almost lunar terrain.
-After finding the path to get down to the cove, the environment hypnotized us.
+We parked the car and walked towards the sea on an almost lunar terrain.
+After finding the path to get down to the little beach, the environment hypnotized us.

-The beach is not sandy, but it made up for being virtually alone in that paradise.
+The beach is not sandy, but it was compensated by being practically alone in that paradise.

 We left the towels in the shade of a cliff and we submerged in the crystalline and refreshing waters.
 At the base of the cliffs were caves with all kinds of marine life.